robfairh/arfc.github.io/manual/expectations.md

   bulk of administrative and paperwork responsibilities.
 - **Sign stuff:** On a related note, I'll sign stuff when you need it signed.
   Just ask.
-- **Guide Research:** in both large-scale and small-scale ways.
-I will help students to select PhD or Masters projects at the larger scale.
-At the smaller scale, I will help to guide short term progress toward those accomplishments.
 - **Help to define and enforce timelines:** toward prompt completion of work.
   That is, while not all researchers want or need externally enforced deadlines and specifically defined goals, many thrive when periodic expectations drive